OmidRezayof/python_course_project/README.md

 This is a repository for our group project on python programming course.

-Group: G11 / members: Juliana Iverson, Austin Uresti, Omid Rezayof
+Group: G11 / members:
+Juliana Iverson , Austin Uresti , Omid Rezayof

+_Direct questions on to - austinu@utexas.edu / omid.rezayof@utexas.edu / jiverson@utexas.edu_

 ## Package Prequisites

-_Direct questions on this section to Austin Uresti - austinu@utexas.edu_

 Our project depends on several external packages in order to work.